 11. Grab applicants’ attention with short skills challenges

-Another creative strategy for sourcing passive candidates is to make the applying process simple, fun and competitive with a skills test.
+Another creative strategy for sourcing passive candidates is to make the application process simple, fun, and competitive with a skills test.

 12. Attract passive candidates with rewards

 To attract even more passive candidates with skills challenges and competitions, reward the best performers with a small gift, like free T-shirts, pencils, tote bags, or whichever other merchandise product you may have.
 Sure, some people will apply for your jobs just to get that free T-shirt, but once you get them hooked, it will be a lot easier to convince them to come to the interview with you.

 Further reading suggestion: How I Took a Quiz on Facebook and Accidentally Got a Job

 Most organizations are leveraging the proven-success record of referral programs today, with almost 45% of new employees being internal hires.
 Your existing employees have an exponentially wider social media and professional network, making it easier for you to potentially reach hundreds of qualified individuals when there’s an opening.

 Employee referral programs are also more reliable and cost-effective as there is no job board or recruiting agency fees involved.
 Your internal labour expenses are also reduced with less time being spent on writing a job description writing, posting ads, resume evaluation, and candidate screening.
 Referred employees have a higher retention rate, owing to the implicit commitment they feel towards the contact who referred them.